Package 'prismatic'

 Details

-The colors will be transformed to HCL color space (Hue-Chroma-Luminance) where the hue of the color will be rotation.
+The colors will be transformed to HCL color space (Hue-Chroma-Luminance) where the hue of the color will be rotated.

 Value

-a colors object of same length as col.
+A colors object of the same length as col.

 Source